return42/handsOn/docs/nodejs/vscode.rst

 Plugins
 =======

-- Vetur_: Vue tooling for VS Code
+- Vetur_: Vue tooling for VSCode
+- vscode-Python_: Python extension for VSCode
+- GitLense_: supercharges the Git capabilities built into VSCode
+- vscode-reStructuredText_: reStructuredText Language Support for VSCode